MSDEVMTL/GlobalAzureBootcamp-2019/Lab1/README.md

 Don't forget to validate that you are in the good subscription. if you are not sure try `az account show` to display information about the current subscription.

-> Note: You might experience an error if you webapp name is not unique.
+> Note: You might experience an error if your webapp name is not unique.
 (Conflict: Website with given name <web app name> already exists.)
 Make sure to use a unique name. ex: gab2019<your_initial><2digits_random_number> gab2019AV47

     az group create --name gabcdemogroup --location eastus

     az appservice plan create --name gabcdemoplan --resource-group gabcdemogroup --sku FREE

-    az webapp create --name gabcdemo --resource-group gabcdemogroup --plan gabcdemoplan
+    az webapp create --name <web app name> --resource-group gabcdemogroup --plan gabcdemoplan

 The first command will create a Resource group.
 Then inside of this group we create a service plan, and finally we create a webapp to the mix.